Minotaur (rocket family): Minotaur IV

-The Minotaur IV combines U.S. government-furnished solid rocket motors from decommissioned Peacekeeper ICBMs with technologies from other Orbital-built launch vehicles, including the Minotaur I, Pegasus, and Taurus.
-The Minotaur IV launch vehicle consists of an SR118 first stage, SR119 second stage, SR120 third stage, and Orion 38 fourth stage.
-Payload 1735 kg to a 185 km, 28.5° orbit from Cape Canaveral.
+The Minotaur IV combines decommissioned Peacekeeper solid rocket motors with technologies from other Orbital-built launch vehicles, including Minotaur I, Pegasus, and Taurus.
+It consists of an SR118 first stage, SR119 second stage, SR120 third stage, and Orion 38 fourth stage.
+It can deliver 1735 kg to a 185 km orbit at 28.5° inclination from Cape Canaveral.

-The first Minotaur IV was launched 22 April 2010 from Vandenberg Air Force Base in California.
-This vehicle is also being developed to accommodate the Conventional Prompt Global Strike (CPGS) mission for the Air Force.
+The first launch occurred on April 22, 2010, from Vandenberg in California.
+The vehicle has also been used in support of the U.S. Air Force's Conventional Prompt Global Strike (CPGS) program.